coolreader18/switcharoo-bookmarklet/README.md

 ## Usage

-Copy everything from [this](bookmarklet.js) file into a bookmark.
+Go [here](https://coolreader18.github.io/bookmarklet-loader/?name=Switcharoo&method=github&script=coolreader18%2Fswitcharoo-bookmarklet%2Fswitcharoo.min.js).
 Then permalink to the comment that you'd like reply to, and click that bookmark.
 Follow the instructions, and congrats!
 You've made a switcharoo!

 ## Credit